-By default, the traffic will be distributed equally among all the variations.
-Allocation by section is the “simplest”, since you have fewer sections than combinations.
-Here, you will have to distribute 100% of your traffic between Yellow, Blue and Red, and 100% of your traffic between Buy and Start.
+By default, the traffic will be distributed equally among all these six variations.
+Allocation by section is considered the simplest method since you have fewer sections than combinations.
+Here, you will have to distribute 100% of your traffic between “Yellow”, “Blue”, and “Red”, and 100% of your traffic between “Buy” and “Start”.

-Kameleoon will then automatically generate the allocation to each of the combinations.
+The A/B testing platform will then automatically allocate traffic to each of the combinations.

-You can therefore decide manually how to allocate your traffic to each of the combinations, or, here too, decide to allocate them equally to all the variations.
+You can therefore decide manually how to allocate your traffic to each of the combinations, or, simply split it equally between all of your variations.

-This manner of allocating your traffic can become difficult to manage if you have many different variations since the number of combinations increases exponentially.
+This traffic allocation method can become difficult to manage if you have many different variations since the number of combinations increases exponentially.

 However, it is useful in certain specific situations, particularly when you want to exclude certain combinations from your test.

-Here’s an example: you change the background color and the text color in a CTA.
-You don’t want your visitors to see the combination of black background/black text (because they would see… nothing).
-So, traffic allocation by combination will let you manually set the traffic at 0 on the combination of black background/black text.
+You are testing changing the background color and the text color in a CTA.
+You don’t want your visitors to see the combination of black background/black text (because they would see nothing).

 3. Set up the KPIs to monitor

-Once you have set the traffic allocation, you can set the goals to be measured during your test.
+Once you have allocated traffic to different variations, you can create the goals to be measured during the test.

-4. Simulate the test and then launch it
+4. Simulate the multivariate test before launching it

 5. Monitor the results